 Activities

-As part of the study, staff at child care providers will provide information about meals they serve to infants and children for a one-week period and activities they provide for children during child care hours.
+As part of the study, staff at child care providers will provide information through surveys about meals they serve to infants and children for a one-week period and activities they provide for children during child care hours.
 Professionally trained data collectors will conduct observations and onsite data collection at a sample of child care centers and programs.
 In addition, some parents of children receiving child care will be asked to take part in a short telephone interview and/or provide information about food his/her child eats outside of child care.
 Data collection will take place between January and June 2016.
+Being part of the study will not affect any USDA benefits received by programs or families participating in this data collection.

 Benefits